It is normal behavior that as long as the Neurobit settings window is open, BioExplorer is not connected to the Optima.

 - What Windows version do you use?

-Please install the USB View tool from the FTDI website:
+For further testing please install the USB View tool from the FTDI website:

 https://www.ftdichip.com/Support/Utilities.htm#MicrosoftUSBView With the turned on Optima run this tool and see if there is USB Serial Converter in the left column.
 If so, select it and see the right column.
 Especially, under the "iProduct" line there should be the string "Neurobit Optima*", as shown in the attachment.